 Begin by flattening out the coffee filters.
 You’ll only need two or three per suncatcher depending on how big you want the overall product to be.
 Place the flattened coffee filter on a plastic tray with some liquid watercolor and a pippett.

-Now invite your child to join you for some painting, cutting, and sticking.
+Now invite your child to join you for some painting, cutting, and sticking to make a beautiful fall leaves suncatcher.

 Once the filters were cut, they really did look like a pile of fallen leaves!
 And we couldn’t resist playing a bit.

 After all the coffee filters have been snipped into small “leaves,” invite your child to place them on some contact paper.
-If you’re worried about the contact paper moving while the children are working, just use a little masking tape to keep them in place.
+Keep the contact paper moving while the children are working by taping it down with a little masking tape.

 We kept our fallen leaves suncatchers up until they faded from the sun.